 The 10 Best

-Our resident Vietnam expert (and Condé Nast award-winning travel specialist) Nathan Lane gives us ten more reasons why he’s so sought-after for his expertise in the region.
+Our resident Vietnam expert (and Condé Nast award-winning travel specialist) Nathan Lane gives us nine more reasons why he’s so sought-after for his expertise in the region.
 Here are a few of his hidden secrets for the best food in Saigon, Ho Chi Minh City.
 (The difference between Saigon and HCMC?
 It’s similar to how New Yorkers distinguish the borough of Manhattan from the whole of New York City).
 Here are, in his words, some of his favourite restaurants, cafes, bars, and breweries in town.

 For a bit of historical context to go along with your meal, give the wonderful Chopsticks Restaurant a try.
 The restaurant is set in the former villa of South Vietnam’s vice president, Tran Van Huong, who sided along with the US until Vietnamese reunification in 1975.
 The home has been exquisitely restored and the setting radiates sophistication, and the food couldn’t be better.
 Here, it’s all about beautifully prepared dishes and fresh ingredients, showcasing traditional Vietnamese cuisine.
 On a recent trip I guided, this was everyone’s favourite meal of the trip!